jfarid27/jfarid27.github.io/_posts/2019-09-01-cargo-cults.md

 one of the most difficult things to come to terms with.
 What worker wants to tell their manager about *uncertainty*?
 What manager wants to explain to the stakeholders why we should delay a project merely for more *information*?
 How can business exist when CEO's send out press releases about what they *don't know*?
 Stupidity is arguably a dirty word.
-What I hope this post does is shed light on why I think stupidity is an opportunity, and why even a simple system for measuring stupidity by accounting for *effects*, is how one can leverage their stupidity to improve their own processes.
+It shouldn't be.
+Stupidity is actually an opportunity.
+This post will explain levels to stupidity, and how at the highest level, one can model their stupidity by thinking about the **effects** of what they don't know.
+By doing this, areas where one is uncertain will stand out, and one can reduce their stupidity over time by addressing these uncertainties up front.

 **Level 0 Stupidity: Effects Don't Exist**